GSC2024-TradEco/tradeco-backend/README.md

 npm install
 ```

-### 3. Create your local PostgreSQL database and add your information to .env file based on .env.example

-### 4. Generate your own Firebase Service Account Key and add it as serviceAccountKey.json in the root folder
+### 3. Generate your own Firebase Service Account Key and add it as firebaseServiceAccountKey.json in the root folder

+### 4. Create your own Google Cloud Storage bucket in GCP and named it user_post-bucket then make it publicly available

+### 5. Generate your own GCP Service Account Key and add it as googleServiceAccountKey.json in the root folder

+### 6. Create your local PostgreSQL database and add your information to .env file based on .env.example

-### 5. Migrate the table to the created database
+### 7. Migrate the table to the created database

 ```bash
 sequelize db:migrate
 ```

-### 6. Run the server
+### 8. Run the server

 ```bash
 npm run dev
 ```

-### Server will run on your designated port / 9000
+### Server will run on port 9000

 ## Only want to test our API?